-• Upscaled probabilities for C-LAEF A post-processing tool was technically implemented to calculate upscaled fields of e.g. precipitation for C-LAEF.
+• Upscaled probabilities for C-LAEF

+A post-processing tool was technically implemented to calculate upscaled fields of e.g. precipitation for C-LAEF.
 The tool reads the final C-LAEF grib files and adds the upscaled fields as new fields to the grib.
 It allows to calculate the mean value of a given field in a predefined radius for every grid point and/or assigns the maximum value in the given radius.
-The evaluation of these fields is still in progress. • Extension of C-LAEF SPP scheme Some work has also been dedicated to the model error representation in C-LAEF.
+The evaluation of these fields is still in progress.

+• Extension of C-LAEF SPP scheme

+Some work in 2021 has also been dedicated to the model error representation in C-LAEF.
 Model error in the operational C-LAEF version is currently represented by a hybrid stochastic perturbation scheme, where perturbations of tendencies in shallow convection, radiation and microphysics are combined with parameter perturbations in the turbulence scheme.
 To increase the physical consistency in the perturbation scheme, the SPP (stochastically perturbed parametrizations; Ollinaho et al., 2017) approach has been applied to the radiation, microphysics and shallow convection scheme in C-LAEF as well.
 The perturbations are produced by the newly implemented SPG pattern generator (Tsyrulnikov and Gayfulin, 2017).
-However, a lot of tuning considering the perturbation scale and range has to be made before final operationalization.
-It is also planned to add some more parameters (especially in microphysics) to the perturbation list.
-Due to the postponed stay of Endi Keresturi at ZAMG this topic is delayed.